mmbajo/PROBA-V/README.md

 ## The Loss Function
-The loss function is a way of expressing what you want the neural net to learn.
+The loss function is a way of expressing what you want the neural net to learn and it is the most often not touched by researchers.
+We always tend to use the defacto L2 norm.

+For this project, I propose the following loss functions.
+* L1 and Sobel-L1 Mix
+* L1 and MS-SSIM(Multi-Scale Structural Similarity Index) Mix

+### L1 and Sobel-L1 Mix
 In my past attempts on this problem, I noticed that the edges of my prediction are not as sharp as that of the high resolution images.
 So I created a loss function that allows me to penalize the network if my prediction's edges does not match that of the ground truth.

-I propose the following loss function.

 <p align="center"> <img src="img/loss2.gif"> </p>